 If you are injured in a car accident, slip and fall, or another type of personal injury, it is essential to contact an experienced Concord personal injury lawyer.

 A lawyer can help you determine whether you have a viable claim.
-The sooner you begin the process, the better your chances of receiving compensation for your injuries as evidence can be lost or destroyed over time.
+The sooner you begin the personal injury claims process, the better your chances of receiving compensation for your injuries as evidence can be lost or destroyed over time.

 An injury claim must prove that the defendant was negligent.
 Negligence is the failure to act with ordinary care under the circumstances.
 For example, a driver who is speeding and causes an accident is considered negligent.
 The driver failed to use reasonable care under the circumstances.
 To prove negligence, you must show that: